-Yeast Product: Exhibit a yeast product of choice (not fitting into sub-classes listed above).
+Yeast Product (not state fair eligible): Exhibit a yeast product of choice (not fitting into sub-classes listed above).
 May be decorated.
 Display on aluminum foil covered cardboard cut to not exceed more than 2" beyond the border of product, covered in clear plastic wrap.
-Include a copy of the recipe used and a menu for one day that includes the food item exhibited.
-Please note that Yeast Product will not be state fair eligible.
-In addition to your food exhibit, complete one of the five experiments: Experiment with Flour, Experiment with Kneading, Experiment with Yeast, Experiment with Butter, or Experiment with Cheese.
+Include a copy of the recipe used.
+In addition to your food exhibit, complete one of the six experiments: Experiment with Flour p.
+33-34, Experiment with Kneading p.
+35-36, Experiment with Yeast p.
+37-38 or 39, Experiment with Butter p.
+62-63 or Experiment with Cheese p.
+104-105.
+Copies of all experiments are available to download at qo.illinois.edu/Cooking301Experiments.
 Bring a document with a printed picture of your experiment and the answers to the experiment questions to remain on display with your project.